-Located south of the Italian Alps, Milan is populated by one and a half million people, and is very close to several other cities and attractions such as Venice and Florence, great skiing resorts, such as Livigno and the Valtellina, and the seashore villages of Liguria and the Cinque Terre.
-Each are just a few hours (or less) away, which makes Milan a great place to live in or to use as a touch base for visiting some of the most beautiful areas of Northern Italy.
+Located south of the Italian Alps, Milan is home to one and a half million people, and is relatively close to several other popular towns, such as Venice and Florence, as well as great skiing resorts, such as Livigno, and the stunning Ligurian coast.
+Each of them are just a few hours away, which makes Milan a great place to live, or to use as a touch-base to visit some of the most beautiful areas of Northern Italy.

 The History of Milan

-The history of Milan goes back as far as 222 BC, when the city was attacked by Roman legions, and the residing Celtic tribes were defeated.The key factor of the city's success was credited to trade, which led it to a quick development.
+The first mention of Milan can be traced to the year 222 BC, when it was attacked by Roman legions, and the residing Celtic tribes were defeated.The Romans had developed an interest in Milan because of its key position on trade routes, a factor which had led to a quick development of area.

-Over the centuries, Milan often suffered under the power of foreign domination, starting in 1535, when the city fell under Spanish rule, and then in 1713, when it became Austrian.
+Over the centuries, Milan often suffered under the power of foreign domination: in 1535 the city fell under Spanish rule, and in 1713, it became Austrian.

-In 1802, Milan was named capital of Napoleon's Italian Republic, and he was crowned King of Italy and Milan in 1805.
-Following the final defeat of the Corse general, the city briefly returned to the Austrians, who were chased by Vittorio Emmanuele II in 1859.
-Two years later, the new kingdom of Italy was declared and Milan became part of it.
-To commemorate its first Italian king, the beautiful Galleria Vittorio Emmanuele II was built in the center of Milan.
-As you can see, history and its treasures could count as an excellent reason to visit the city!
+In 1802, it was named capital of Napoleon's Italian Republic.
+Two years later, Bonaparte was crowned King of Italy in the city.
+Following the final defeat of the Corse general, Milan briefly returned to the Austrians, who were chased by Vittorio Emmanuele II in 1859.
+Two years later, the new kingdom of Italy was declared, and Milan became part of it.
+To commemorate its first Italian king, the beautiful Galleria Vittorio Emmanuele II was built near Piazza del Duomo: today, this amazing Galleria is one of the most popular places in the city.
+As you can see, history and its treasures alone could count as an excellent reason to visit!

-Milan is also home to the world-renowned La Scala Opera house, Leonardo Da Vinci's Last Supper and the Gothic Cathedral Duomo.
-On a more modern scale, Milan also contains shops and boutiques of Italy's most important fashion designers, located in the famous "quadrangle of fashion" district near the center of Milan.
+Milan is also home to the world-renowned La Scala Opera house, Leonardo Da Vinci's Last Supper and to the Duomo, Milan's amazingly famous Gothic Cathedral.
+More interested in fashion than art?
+If you're in Milan, you have nothing to worry about, as the city is home to the shops and boutiques of Italy's most important fashion designers, mostly located in the famous "quadrangle of fashion," near the center.

-Italy's leading Stock Exchange, world-class music conservatories and the nation's most important design schools have also been parked in Milan.
+Italy's leading Stock Exchange, La Borsa di Milano, world-class music conservatories and the nation's most important design schools are also all located in the Lombard city.

-Currency: The currency has been the Italian Lira in the past; however, the Euro was introduced in 2001.
+Currency: The currency used to be, of course, the Italian Lira; however, the Euro was introduced in 2001.

-Dining: Risotto alla Milanese (yellow-saffron rice), Ossobuco (veal shank) and Cotoletta alla Milanese (fried beef chop) are among the most common food dishes in Milan.
+Dining: Risotto alla Milanese (yellow-saffron rice), ossobuco (veal shank) and cotoletta alla Milanese (fried beef chop) are among the most typical dishes of the city.

-Transportation: Taxis, buses, trams and subways are available for travel to many areas in the city.
+Transportation: Taxis, buses, trams and subways are available.

 Weather: Warm weather prevails from June to September, averaging temps of 75 to 85 F (20 - 30 C).
 Winters are cold, but Milan rarely sees snow.
 During winter, the temperature averages 30s to 50s F (0 to 10 C).